mcmartins/jsondbfs/README.md

 # README

-JSON FileSystem Database is a JSON database such as MongoDB backed by FileSystem IO.<br/>
+JSON FileSystem Database is a JSON database such as MongoDB backed by FileSystem.<br/>
 Currently supports 2 types of data drivers: **Memory** and **Disk**.<br/>
-Memory driver is very performant and flushes data to disk every 10s (configurable).<br/>
+Memory driver is very performant.
+It is possible to flush data to disk (configurable).<br/>
 Disk driver is less performant an is implemented with **Pessimistic Transaction Locking** approach.<br/>
 All methods are asynchronous and accessing / filtering is executed in parallel using [async](https://github.com/caolan/async).<br/>
 Based on [Jalalhejazi](https://github.com/Jalalhejazi), [jsonfs](https://github.com/Jalalhejazi/jsonfs).